swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 ### Resilient modules

 - Adding or removing the `@extensible` attribute has no-effect since it is the default in this language dialect.
+- Adding the `@preEnumExtensibility` attribute has no-effect since it only downgrades the error to a warning.
+- Removing the `@preEnumExtensibility` attribute is an API breaking since it upgrades the warning to an error again.

 ### Non-resilient modules

-- Adding the `@extensible` attribute to a public enumeration is an API breaking change.
+- Adding the `@extensible` attribute is an API breaking change.
-- Removing the `@extensible` attribute from a public enumeration is an API stable change.
+- Removing the `@extensible` attribute is an API stable change.
+- Adding the `@preEnumExtensibility` attribute has no-effect since it only downgrades the error to a warning.
+- Removing the `@preEnumExtensibility` attribute is an API breaking since it upgrades the warning to an error again.

 ## ABI compatibility